Light and fluffy coffee cake with a nutty + sweet crumble top – it’s Blueberry Coffee Cake time! Grab your forks people.

-All the efforts of hiking and picking berries was rewarded with cake.
+The efforts of hiking and picking berries should always be rewarded with blueberry cake or blueberry muffins.

 No one can resist a square of crumble-top coffee cake.
-This one achieves both fluffiness and moist tender crumbs.
+This Blueberry Buckle Coffee Cake achieves both fluffiness and a buttery crisp streusel.
 Any fruit will work, but berries are best!

 - ½ cup 1 stick butter, softened